vectorgrp/sil-kit/docs/usage/demos.rst

           --configuration
             Path and filename of the participant configuration YAML or JSON file.
 Default: empty --write-csv
-            Path and filename of csv file with benchmark results.
+            Path and filename of CSV file with benchmark results.
 Default: empty
    *  -  Parameter Example
       -  .. parsed-literal::
-            # Launch the BenchmarkDemo with positional arguments and a specified configuration file:
+            # Launch the benchmark demo with positional arguments and a specified configuration file:
             |DemoDir|/SilKitDemoBenchmark.exe 4 1 2 1 10 --configuration ./DemoBenchmarkDomainSocketsOff.silkit.yaml

-            # Launch the BenchmarkDemo with default arguments but 4 participants:
+            # Launch the benchmark demo with default arguments but 4 participants:
             |DemoDir|/SilKitDemoBenchmark.exe --number-participants 4
    *  -  Notes
       -  This benchmark demo produces timings of a configurable simulation setup. <N> participants exchange <M>